SimonLissack/BasicDistributedSystem/README.md

-# Basic Micro Service project
+# Basic distributed system project

 The intent of this project is to investigate deploying and running a small distributed system using [Docker](https://www.docker.com/)/[Kubernetes](https://kubernetes.io/).